 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Terminated members with less than one year of participation in the ASA Only plan whose account balances are $1,000 or less cannot defer their account balances.
-If no distribution election is requested within two years following the last day in pay, balances are automatically paid to you.
-Payment is made in a lump sum directly to you excluding 20 percent federal income tax withholding and state and local taxes.
+If you are terminated with less than one year of participation in the ASA Only plan and your account balance is $1,000 or less, you cannot defer your account balance.
+If you do not request a distribution election within two years after your last day in pay, balances are automatically paid to you.
+Payment is made in a lump sum directly to you (minus the 20 percent federal income tax withholding and state and local taxes).

 If your vested account balance is less than $1,000 and you have more than one year of participation, the account will follow the 20-year suspendable account process.

 If you have more than $1,000 or more than one year of service, your account balance will remain in the ASA Only plan.
 Your money will remain in the account until you elect a final distribution, partial withdrawal, or until a minimum distribution payment is required.
 If your account balance falls below the required minimum balance to remain in the plan, you will receive the money in a lump sum.

 If you are vested with a balance, your distribution options are:

 You become 100 percent vested when you end employment, for normal retirement this is age 62 plus five years of participation.
 Full vesting also occurs if you die in the line of duty.

 Only full years of participation count toward vesting in the employer contributions.
 For example, if you work four years and 10 months you would receive 80 percent of the employer share (variable) portion.
 You need to review your service time before separating from service.

 You may think of the last day you work or the last day you were on payroll as your retirement date, but INPRS uses a different definition.
 INPRS uses an “effective date” for retirement benefits.
 The effective date of your retirement is the first day of the month after your last day in pay status.